martinlanton/sym_mesh/README.md

 * build `symmetry table` (local space vertices position)
 * build `symmetry table` (topology)
+* Add a slider for geometry operations and use the mouseReleased message to store the current command into the undo queue
 * Geometry operations with a spinbox in addition to the button
-* Add a slider for geometry operations and use the mouseReleased message to store the current command into the undo queue
+* Add click/drag and ctrl/click/drag events to spinboxes
 * Geometry operations `from target` or `from selection`
 * Adding coloring of geometry operations based on the active mode (`from selection` or `from target`)
 * testing and push reject on github